 At the recent BayCon Science Fiction & Fantasy convention held in San Mateo California I had the pleasure of being moderator on several panels, one of these, which took place on Sunday afternoon, was “The Top Ten Gadgets That Changed The World.”
-I captured notes on my laptop and recorded audio with my Olympus DS-40… Continue reading the rest of “Top Ten Gadgets That Changed The World.”
+I captured notes on my laptop and recorded audio with my Olympus DS-40… Click this link to continue reading the remainder of “Top Ten Gadgets That Changed The World.”

 As society moves more towards elective, cosmetic surgery and breast implants are becoming quite prevalent I propose that we start utilising them for things other than ogling.
 We could store vast amounts of data in a regular breast implant and read it out via contact-less radio frequency.
 The amount of storage in most implants would… Continue reading the rest of the post

 Interesting article I just read on advances in inflatable breast implants lead me to wonder if we could control the size of the breast implant via a web browser or SMS.
 Certain enterprising young women could then allow their breast size to be set for a fee.
-You just wouldn’t want your website breast size… Hankering to get the remainder of “Breast Size Controlled via Web Browser?”
-Click this link!
+You just wouldn’t want your website breast size… Click here to continue reading the rest of “Breast Size Controlled via Web Browser.”

 I want to test something out.
 I want you to remember these six faces, and I want you to remember the order in which they appeared.
 Don’t spend too much time on studying them.
 There will be a test later.
-A large part of the human brain is dedicated to vision, and quite a large… Yearning to get the remainder of “Facial Recognition?”
-Click here!
+A large part of the human brain is dedicated to vision, and quite a large… Thirsting to get the remainder of “Facial Recognition?”
+Click on this link!

 So the elevators in the building where I have my office now sport LCD panels that play adverts on a continuous loop.
 I’m curious, in the future, will elevator operators claim that if we don’t watch the ads that we’re stealing elevator rides from them?
-Just like the TV execs do today when you record… Needing to get the rest of “Ads in Elevators?”
-Click on this link!
+Just like the TV execs do today when you record… Continue reading the remainder of this article

 Why can’t cat litter be made washable?
 The litter could be made of non-clumping, small plastic, bio-degradable, odour absorbing beads, looking much like Fresh Step Crystals, that are washable.
-Rather than throwing litter away every day or so, you’d just rinse it off in detergent, let it dry, and put it back in to the… Continue reading the rest of “Washable Cat Litter.”
+Rather than throwing litter away every day or so, you’d just rinse it off in detergent, let it dry, and put it back in to the… Craving to read the remainder of “Washable Cat Litter?”
+Use this link!

 After successfully porting M.A.M.E. to the Sony PlayStation 2 I just had to try and port my generic Atari VCS 2600 emulator.
 The results are good.
 I’ve mapped the video display on to a cube that can be rotated around as you play.
-With VSync turned off the emulator runs at well over 300 frames… Craving to read the remainder of “Atari 2600 VCS Emulator for SONY PlayStation 2?”
-Use this link!
+With VSync turned off the emulator runs at well over 300 frames… Yearning to read the rest of “Atari 2600 VCS Emulator for SONY PlayStation 2?”
+Click this link!